 You are on the first page of several describing the electronics design procedure.
-For the global picture, see our design method overview.

-There will always be some variation of procedure from company to company, but this basic model is used - it has been tested and refined over many years.
+this basic model is used - it has been tested and refined over many years.

 It is solid and reliable.